IIIM-IS/AERA_Visualizer/INSTALL.md

 =====
 Launch Visual Studio and open the project `AERA_Visualizer.sln` from the cloned repository.
 E.g.:
 `C:\Users\Alice\Documents\GitHub\AERA_Visualizer\AERA_Visualizer.sln` .
+If a dialog box appears asking to retarget the Windows version, click cancel.

 In the Solution Configurations drop-down, make sure you select Release (unless you plan to debug the Visualizer).
 On the Build menu, click Build Solution.
 (Don't worry about all the compiler warnings.)